masharada/msgpack-unity/README.md

 ## What is it?

-This is MessagePack serialization/deserialization for Unity (or Unity Pro).
+This is MessagePack serialization/deserialization for Unity (or Unity Pro.)

 This library is based on Kazuki's MessagePack for C# (not the current official for CLI, because it depends on .NET framework 4.0.)

 ## Install

-To install this, copy these files to Assets folder in your project.
+To install this, copy files in src to Assets folder in your project.

 ## See also